CARE: A Capability-Based Measurement Framework for Reproductive Equity in Human-AI Interaction: Introduction

 \section{Introduction}

-Despite growing attention to health equity, sexual and reproductive health (SRH) remains shaped by structural barriers and stigma that leave many without access to care and medically accurate information \cite{Tuli2019, Sorcar2017, Jain2015, Moin2025, Tuli2023}.
-Globally, 2 in 3 girls lack the knowledge they need when entering puberty \cite{unesco2023comprehensive}, and only 41\% of countries offer in-school SRH education \cite{anderson2025biomedical}.
-With limited access to judgment-free guidance, 71\% of individuals aged 15-24 turn to the internet as their primary source of SRH information \cite{unesco_cse_puberty, martinez2025105}.
-SRH chatbots \cite{bonnevie2021layla, Rahman2021, woo2020development, workPlannedParenthood} have responded to this need, offering anonymous, around-the-clock support for stigmatized topics.
-Yet expanding access is not the same as expanding reproductive freedom.
+Algorithmic systems now mediate sexual and reproductive health (SRH) information seeking for many people navigating stigma, limited access to care, and uneven access to medically accurate guidance \cite{Tuli2019, Sorcar2017, Jain2015, Moin2025, Tuli2023}.
+Globally, 2 in 3 girls enter puberty without the knowledge they need \cite{unesco_cse_puberty}, only 41\% of countries provide in-school SRH education \cite{anderson2025biomedical}, and 71\% of individuals aged 15--24 report the internet as their primary source of SRH information \cite{unesco_cse_puberty, martinez2025105}.
+SRH chatbots \cite{bonnevie2021layla, Rahman2021, woo2020development, workPlannedParenthood} respond to this demand with anonymous, around-the-clock support for stigmatized topics, shaping what users can verify, understand, and act on.
+These design choices operate at a level that scale and access statistics alone do not capture (Figure \ref{fig:source_transparency}).